 SQL GROUP BY and HAVING Practice

-Aggregation is the single most tested SQL category, appearing in roughly 1 out of every 4 SQL interview questions.
-GROUP BY is the most-tested individual concept across all data engineering interviews.
+Aggregation is the single most tested SQL category, appearing in roughly one out of every four SQL interview questions.
 Five problems covering GROUP BY, HAVING, CASE WHEN inside aggregates, and multi-column grouping at interview difficulty.

 #1